Porsha Olayiwola: Career

 Olayiwola holds a Bachelor of Arts degree in African American Studies and Gender and Women Studies from the University of Illinois, Champaign-Urbana, and an MFA from Emerson College.

 In 2019, she was appointed the Poet laureate of Boston.

 Her first poetry collection, i shimmer sometimes, too was released in 2019 by Button Poetry.

 In 2020 her work was included in the exhibition Women Take the Floor at the Museum of Fine Arts, Boston.

 Olayiwola is the Artistic Director at Massachusetts Literary Education and Performance (MassLEAP), an artistic nonprofit that empowers Massachusetts youth through writing, social justice, and community.

 Olayiwola founded and led the first Roxbury Poetry Festival hosted at Blair Lot in Nubian Square on June 5, 2021.
 The festival included a keynote address from 2020 Pulitzer Prize winning poet, Jericho Brown and a live poetry slam, which awarded two local poets with Button Poetry book deals.

-In September 2022, MFA and ICA-featured multimedia artist Stephen Hamilton unveiled a piece he created in Olayiwola's likeness titled, “Iya Ogun” Acrylic, enamel, and natural dyes and pigments on wood and Hand-woven and hand-dyed fabric.
-Approx 72” x 96 inches.
+In September 2022, MFA and ICA-featured multimedia artist Stephen Hamilton unveiled a piece he created in Olayiwola's likeness titled, "Iya Ogun" Acrylic, enamel, and natural dyes and pigments on wood and Hand-woven and hand-dyed fabric.

 In October 2022, she performed her poem, "SESTINA", at a Celtics pre-game ceremony for the opening game of the 2022-23 NBA season at T.D.
 Garden in honor of Bill Russell.

+In November 2022, The Boston Globe announced that Olayiwola and Bing Broderick would create a bookstore in Fields Corner that would be "culturally curated, radically influenced, and locally inspired."
+They plan to open the store by the fall of 2023.